nihzh/nihzh.github.io/docs/Edinburgh/Secure Programming.md

 - Ensuring atomicity: enforce mutual exclusion
 - Using locks: mutual exclusion for shared resources

-Dynamic analysis: monitor every access to every memory location and see whether the access might have reces with a previous access from a different thread
+Dynamic analysis: monitor every access to every memory location and see whether the access might have races with a previous access from a different thread
 - *Lockset algoorithm*: every shared variable is protected by at least one lock
 ![](../img/Pasted%20image%2020251021193652.png)
 - Eraser tool